flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ## Using Your Local Printer

-If you chose a local printer when starting the MCDU Server, every print you will make from the MCDU to the cockpit printer will instead be printed using your previously selected printer.
+If you chose a local printer when starting the MCDU Server, every print you will make from the MCDU to the cockpit printer will be also printed using your previously selected printer.

 The printers available are those known to the PC where you run Microsoft Flight Simulator and the MCDU Server is on.
 It is not relevant if your remote device where you use the MCDU Web Interface actually knows this printer.

+For different printers and paper size the server allows to specify the paper size and font size.
+See [Advanced Start Options](#advanced-start-options)

 ### Websocket Port